An Open-Source Pseudo-Spectral Solver for Idealized Korteweg-de Vries Soliton Simulations: Conclusions

 \section{Conclusions}

-This work has presented \texttt{sangkuriang}, an open-source pseudo-spectral solver for the KdV equation that combines Fourier-based spatial discretization with adaptive eighth-order time integration.
-Validation across four test cases---ranging from isolated soliton propagation to three-body interactions---demonstrated conservation of the KdV invariants to relative errors below $10^{-5}$ for momentum and energy, while measured soliton velocities agreed with theoretical predictions to within 5\%.
-The information-theoretic diagnostics revealed bounded spectral entropy and high phase-space determinism throughout all simulations, consistent with the integrable structure of the governing equation.
-Implemented in Python with Numba acceleration, the solver achieved practical throughput on modest hardware, completing the most demanding test case in under ten minutes on a laptop workstation.
-The combination of numerical accuracy, physical fidelity, and computational accessibility suggests that \texttt{sangkuriang} may serve as a useful tool for both pedagogical exploration of nonlinear wave phenomena and preliminary research investigations of soliton dynamics in dispersive media.
+We have presented \texttt{sangkuriang}, an open-source pseudo-spectral solver for the KdV equation combining Fourier-based spatial discretization with adaptive eighth-order Runge--Kutta time integration.
+Systematic validation across four test cases of increasing complexity---from isolated soliton propagation to three-body interactions motivated by oceanic internal solitary wave dynamics---confirmed conservation of the KdV invariants to relative errors below $10^{-5}$ for momentum and energy, while measured soliton velocities agreed with the theoretical amplitude--velocity relation to within 5\%.
+Information-theoretic diagnostics revealed bounded spectral entropy and near-unit phase-space determinism throughout all simulations, providing quantitative evidence that the numerical solutions preserve the integrable Hamiltonian structure of the governing equation.
+Implemented in Python with Numba-accelerated parallel execution, the solver completed the most demanding configuration---a three-soliton interaction over 80~s at $N = 1024$ resolution---in under ten minutes on a laptop workstation, demonstrating accessibility for researchers in oceanography and GFD without requiring high-performance computing resources.

+The idealized test cases examined here---single-soliton propagation, symmetric pairs, overtaking collisions, and rank-ordered three-wave packets---capture the essential nonlinear dispersive dynamics that underpin a wide range of oceanic solitary wave phenomena, from internal soliton trains on continental shelves to long gravity waves in coastal basins.
+By establishing the fidelity of the \texttt{sangkuriang} solver against these canonical benchmarks, the present work provides a verified computational foundation upon which more realistic ocean wave studies can be built.

+Beyond its immediate utility for KdV simulations, the diagnostic framework developed here---combining conservation monitoring, spectral information measures, and recurrence quantification---offers a transferable methodology for assessing integrability preservation in numerical solutions of nonlinear dispersive PDEs arising in GFD.
+Extensions to variable-coefficient KdV variants relevant to wave propagation over realistic bathymetry, higher-order dispersive equations such as the Kawahara equation, rotational generalizations including the Ostrovsky equation for internal waves influenced by the Earth's rotation, and two-dimensional formulations such as the Kadomtsev--Petviashvili equation represent natural directions for future development within the existing pseudo-spectral framework.
+Such extensions would progressively bridge the gap between the idealized dynamics studied here and the full complexity of nonlinear wave propagation in the real ocean.